What is a competitive advantage?

 The second type is called a differential advantage which is created when products or services of a business differ from its competitors and are seen as better than a competitor's products by customers.

 Focus on this part of the second type, 'are seen as better' by customers.
-Their are two ways this can be done, one, create a better product or service.
+There are two ways this can be done, one, create a better product or service.
 I believe that most business owners are always trying to improve their products and services.
 They may not know the best way to go about doing this, but they are trying to produce better products/services or they wouldn't be in business for long.
-How to creating better products/services is company and industry specific, so we won't address that in this article.
-Instead lets see what we can do from a marketing stand point that can be applied to all companies and industries.
+How to creating better products/services is company and industry-specific, so we won't address that in this article.
+Instead, let's see what we can do from a marketing standpoint that can be applied to all companies and industries.

-Let's look at this in a different way, the phase "are seen as better" is a perception, not a fact.
+Let's look at this in a different way, the phrase "are seen as better" is a perception, not a fact.
 It is the perception of the customer that the service/product is better, a perception can be created!
 This perception can be created with a brand moat, your marketing campaign creates a perception of your company for good or bad.
-To create a brand moat you must do more then just advertise your product/service, you have to create a following, a brand that stands for something greater then the product it's self.
-Once this is accomplished you will achieve something that is worth it's weight in gold.. brand evangelist.
+To create a brand moat you must do more than just advertise your product/service, you have to create a following, a brand that stands for something greater than the product its self.
+Once this is accomplished you will achieve something that is worth its weight in gold.. brand evangelist.
 Creating brand evangelist or using evangelist marketing is an advanced form of word-of-mouth marketing in which companies develop customers who believe so strongly in a particular product/service that they freely try to convince others to buy and use the product.
 The customers become voluntary advocates, actively spreading the word on behalf of the company.

 There are many examples of a brand moat.
 One of the best examples of this type of marketing is Harley Davidson.
 Their brand stands for something, it has a following and the customers that purchase their product would almost consider it a sin to ride anything else.
 It stands for being free, independent, rough, tough and against the fray.. but you already know this because of successful marketing.
 They have a loyal following that is so dedicated to the brand that they will not only purchase the product, they will wear advertising that they purchase while using the product [riding].
 If we could all be so lucky!